Kiritokhi06/Kiritokhi06/README.md

 I'm Mekhi, a Cybersecurity student at Capitol Technology University interested in IT, networking, and cybersecurity.

-I'm currently working toward gaining real-world experience in IT and networking while continuing to expand my skills.
+I'm currently looking to gain real-world experience in IT and networking while continuing to expand my skills.

 ## Certifications